 I respect watching someone strain to squat 225 or hardly getting 135 for a triple on bench.
 Watching someone gloat over an 800 pound leg press when they don’t look like they even go to the gym is not impressive.

-As I said, the leg press is a good exercise and has its place in the gym.
-When you solely focus on this and tell everyone how much you leg press is when it gets annoying.
+As I said, the leg press is a great exercise and has its place in the gym.
+Solely focusing on how much you can leg press is annoying.
+No one cares and I want to see you succeed in your fitness goals.